haka-security/haka/doc/ref/intro.rst

         This function is a method that need to be called on an instance of the type *Obj* in this example.

+        The ``:`` here is used to call method.
+See the Lua programming language documentation for more detail about it.

         ::

             local obj = test.build(12)